How to Spend One Day in Edinburgh, Scotland

 The mountains are really amazing all throughout Scotland, and if you have a car, you’ll even be able to explore more of Scotland than you would be able to without one.
 Here are 8 helpful things to know about driving in Scotland!

 Travel to Edinburgh by Bus

 Lastly, you could get to Edinburgh by bus.
-This can also be quite an affordable option, though it’s best if you book your tickets very much ahead of time.
+This can also be quite an affordable option, though it’s best to book your tickets very much ahead of time.
 Some of the bus companies that run in the United Kingdom to Edinburgh include Megabus and National Express.

 How to Get Around Edinburgh

-The easiest way, in my opinion, to get around Edinburgh is by foot!
+The easiest way, in my opinion, to get around Edinburgh is on foot!
 I found Edinburgh to be a very walkable city.
 As soon as you’re downtown, everything is so close!
-Plus, if you’re walking, you get to know the city even better.
+Plus, if you’re walking, you get to know the city better.
 I basically walked everywhere in Edinburgh.

 Another way to get around Edinburgh is by bus.
-There are two major bus companies in Edinburgh, so be sure to remember which one you’re using, because they have differing prices.
+Edinburgh has two major bus companies, so remember which one you’re using because they have differing prices.
 The most commonly used bus companies are First and Lothian.

-If you’re looking to save money and plan on using the buses often, it might be worth it to pay for a day ticket, which is only available with the Lothian buses for £4.
-This also includes unlimited tram travel, which brings me to my next mode of transportation…
+If you’re looking to save money and plan on using the buses often, it might be worth paying for a day ticket, which is only available with the Lothian buses.
+This also includes unlimited tram travel, which brings me to my next mode of transportation.

 Tram!
 There is only one tram that connects the airport to York Place.
 I never even used the tram, nor did I ever actually see it.
 Since it only has one route, I feel like it’s not super convenient to use unless you’re using it to get to and from the airport.